luucyadmin/app-building-metrics/readme.md

 Example plugin to compare areal and volume data of variants in [LUUCY](https://luucy.ch/).

 App to compare and export area and volumetric building data of variants imported or modelled in LUUCY.
+The imported objects are also included when their attributes (volume, area,...) are manually defined after import.

 ## Requirements
 - [Node JS](https://nodejs.org/en/)